Cabana/jquery.cabana.cabanaOutLoud/README.md

   stopText: [string] // Text on the stop button.
 Default is "Stop".

-  loadingText: [string] //Text on loading mp3 (for mobile).
+  loadingText: [string] // Text on loading mp3 (for mobile).
 Default is "Henter.."

   playClass: [string] // The class added to the play button.
 Default is "col_play".